keshavsays08/Real-Estate-Web-Analytics-Project-Public/README.md

+## ⚠️ Data Files
+Large files (pipeline.pkl, datasets/) are excluded from this repo.
+To run locally, retrain the model using the notebooks in S6_model_building/ or contact me for the pre-trained files.

 # 🏙️ Gurgaon Real Estate Analytics Platform

 > An end-to-end machine learning platform for property price prediction, market analytics, and society recommendations in Gurgaon, India.